College Savings Calculator

 - Education cost inflation

 - This is the percentage that you expect educational costs to increase per year.
-Data provided by The College Board's "Trends in College Pricing 2018" put tuition, room and board increases at approximately 4.8% per year for the last ten years.
+Data provided by The College Board's "Trends in College Pricing 2019" reported tuition, room and board increases at approximately 4.8% annually over the past 10 years.
+2019 saw a smaller increase of approximately 2.8%.

 - Current amount